ad-freiburg/ad-blog/content/post/qlever-string-functions/index.md

 - [Conclusion](#conclusion)

 ## Introduction
-SPARQL defines several string expressions — such as `SUBSTR`, `UCASE`, `LCASE`, `STRAFTER`, `STRBEFORE`, or `CONCAT` — that operate on RDF literals.
+SPARQL defines several string expressions — such as `SUBSTR`, `UCASE`, `LCASE`, `STRAFTER`, `STRBEFORE`, or `CONCAT` — that operate on literals.
 A requirement of the SPARQL 1.1 specification is that such expressions must correctly handle language tags and datatypes.
 For example, a call like `SUBSTR("Grüße"@de, 1, 3)` should return a result that also carries the `@de` language tag.\
 \
+Die StringExpressions operieren auf Literalen / Verarbeiten Literale.
+JEde dieser Functionen greift auf das Enstrpechende Literal mit Hilfe der Methode StringValueGetter zu, welche den "content" des Literals zurückgibt.
+Die Implementierung der String Expression nutze ein Template `StringExpressionImpl` (for an expression that works on string literals), welches die StringVAlueGetter verwendet, um auf den content des Literals zurückzugreifen.
+Dabei abhäning von Typ des Literals implizit die STR() function angewendet.
+Bsp:
+using SubstrExpression = StringExpressionImpl<3, SubstrImpl, NumericValueGetter, NumericValueGetter>;
+ SubstrImpl

 Prior to this project, QLever dropped all language tags and datatypes when evaluating these functions.
 As a result, the engine's behavior deviated from the SPARQL standard, and tests that verified correct semantic behavior failed.
 Below is an example screenshot showing failing tests of the `SUBSTR` expression.
 <figure style="text-align: center;">
     <center><img src="./img/substr_error.png" alt="distribution of section lengths for each index" width="700"/></center>
     <figcaption style="font-size: 20px;">Failing test of SUBSTR() in the SPARQL testsuite for QLever</figcaption>
 </figure>

 ## Implementation
-To address the incorrect handling of language tags and datatypes in string functions, we extended QLever’s existing ValueGetter infrastructure.
+To address the not yet implemented handling of language tags and datatypes in string exprssions, we extended QLever’s existing ValueGetter infrastructure.
+Die ValueGetter Structur die in den String Expressions genutzt wurde besteht aus StringValueGetter

 Previously, string expressions used a `StringValueGetter` that returned only the raw string content of a literal, discarding any additional information such as language tags or datatypes.\
 \
 We introduced additional `LiteralValueGetter` variants.
 These make it possible to retain and propagate metadata like language tags during expression evaluation.
 The infrastructure supports variants that either apply the `STR()` function implicitly or restrict processing to only valid string literals, depending on the context of the expression.\
 The `LiteralValueGetter` is now used in string expressions that take and return strings.